mderrien29/dotfiles/README.md

 # mderrien's dotfiles

-> Installation is not really working properly, more of a guideline for manual installation
+> Update is not really working properly, more of a guideline for manual installation
 > At least for now

 ## install